cs1302uga/cs1302-ce15/README.md

 1. **Read the previous step.**
    Now, write and document a `Driver` class in the `cs1302.ce15` package.
-   The `main` method should demonstrate that your `checkNull` method only accepts references that all the same type.
+   The `main` method should demonstrate that your `checkNull` method only accepts references that are all the same type.
 Since Java allows for subtype assignment to parent variables, also check that you can supply references to obects that are children of the type you specifiy.
 You may make use of the `Shape`, `Ellipse`, and `Circle`